-We used 10” layer cake squares to create our half square triangles, alternating the prints with a classic Moda Bella Solid in Snow.
-The small scale of the Bespoke Blooms motifs allows you to really see and appreciate the sweet designs within each 9” finished square.
+We used 10” layer cake squares to create our half square triangles, alternating the prints with pure white solid.
+The small scale of the motifs allows you to really see and appreciate the sweet designs within each 9” finished square.

-The collection has a wide variety of dainty florals as well as perfectly coordinating tone-on-tone prints, stripes, and classic ginghams.
-We used one of the ginghams for our binding, adding another diagonal element to reflect the main triangle blocks.
+Our original fabric choices came from Bespoke Blooms by Brenda Riddle for Moda Fabrics.
+This is a older collection that is no longer readily available.
+As you decide on your favorite fabrics to use, we suggest looking for variety of dainty florals as well as coordinating tone-on-tone prints, stripes, and classic ginghams.
+We used a gingham for our binding, adding another diagonal element to reflect the main triangle blocks.

 Our choice for quilting was a classic diamond grid pattern.
 It’s easy to do on your home sewing machine with a Walking or Even feed foot, especially since you can use the intersecting seams of the half-square triangles as the starting guide lines.
 The criss-crossing lines of quilting look lovely from the back as well.

 The simplicity of this patchwork design would also lend itself to a more random quilting pattern.
 In the photo below is an extra block done with all-over stippling to show you how lovely a meandering pattern looks, softening the crisp straight lines of the triangles.